Skip to content

 Bases: Interpolate

-tries to prevent discontinuities while preserving the input-output mapping exactly where close to data points.
+Interpolate which tries to prevent discontinuities while preserving the input-output mapping exactly where close to data points.

-works well with larger k. out-of-domain input areas tend to be averages of many outputs.
+Only works for k > 2, and generally works well with larger k. out-of-domain input areas tend to be averages of many outputs.

 Source code in src/anguilla/interpolate.py